sheremet-va/dual-packaging/README.md

 }
 ```

-> Run `pnpm install` before running examples
+> **Note**: Node also doesn't support "module" field by it's resolution algorithm (this is bundlers convention, that wasn't officially adopted by Node), so it is highly encouraged to use "exports" field alongside "module" field for the older bundlers.

 ## Prerequisite

-We have 3 packages:
+We have 4 packages:

 - **test-cjs** is a commonjs package that has incorrect `exports` field for "import" files (has `.js` extension)
 - **test-esm** is a esm pckage that has incorrect `exports` field for "require" files (has `.js` extension)